 In 2014 my book Gulfen – en framtida krutdurk (The Gulf - a future tinderbox) featuring the six monarchies on the Arabian Peninsula, with a special focus on Saudi Arabia, was published (in Swedish, see picture).
 The first edition was sold out.
 An updated edition was released in 2015.

-I am also the co-author of several other books.
+I am also the co-author of several edited books.
 The latest (2016) is about the possibilities for non-violent resistance in times of wars, conflict and terror.

 I have traveled in the MENA region since I was young in the 70’s, first heading to Morocco and later to Lebanon during the civil war.
 While working as a librarian at Bir Zeit University on the occupied West Bank in 1982-1983, before the first intifada, I decided to become a journalist.

 Since then I have reported from Morocco in the West to Iran in the East, from Sudan and Oman in the South to Turkey in the North – plus the remote Armenian enclave Nagorno-Karabach.

 I interviewed Hamas former prime minister Ismael Hanieyh (2014), Turkey’s Abdullah Gül while he was the president (2013), Syria’s president Bashar al-Assad (2010), Hamas leader Khaled Mashaal (2009), the late grand ayatollah Fadlallah in Lebanon (2005), Jordan’s king Abdullah II (2003), Turkey's strongman Recep Tayyip Erdogan (2002) while he was stilled banned from running for parliament, and Israel’s Shimon Peres just before the declaration of the Oslo accords (1993).

 I have also interviewed many outstanding writers from the MENA region – like Mahmoud Darwish, Adonis, Tahar Ben Jelloun, Fatima Mernissi, Ahdaf Soueif, Alaa al-Aswany, Samar Yazbek, David Grossman, Orhan Pamuk and Yaşar Kemal – as well as some of the most courageous advocates for human and women's rights.
 Many of them in Iran, Egypt, Turkey and Saudi Arabia.

 During the Arab Spring I covered popular uprisings in Tunisia, Egypt, Libya and Bahrain.
 I reported from Saudi Arabia during days of turmoil.
 I have covered Turkey since the early 90’s, including eight elections.